roura356a/csk/intl.en-US/Use Container Service through CLI/Create a cluster.md

 Request parameters:

--   `--region`：The region where your cluster is hosted.
+-   `--region`: The region where your cluster is hosted.
 -   `--header`: You must set Content-Type to application/json.
 -   `--body`: The content that is sent to the server.
 The content can be saved in a local file and must be in valid JSON format.
 The `create.json` file contains the following content: